Finding the 'right' business broker to sell a business is almost impossible*

 The best 200 firms don't appear anywhere in Google search for terms like business broker.
 Not even on page 200!
 That's because they call themselves by all kinds of other names and will never refer to themselves as brokers (and may even get offended if you call them that!)

-If you do find some of the top firms, many won't take you on because you're in the wrong geographical location, aren't big enough for them, are in the 'wrong' sector etc etc. Many (not all) won't even speak directly with you!
-You need to be referred by, say, your accountants, or by us.
+When shareholder do find some of the top firms, many won't take the business on because it's in the wrong geographical location, isn't big enough for them, is in the 'wrong' sector etc etc.

 With the top intermediaries, the ratio is reversed.
 They tend to sell over 80% of the businesses they take on.
 Some sell 100%.